arielgee/Sage-Like/.misc/tasks.md

 				setTimeout handler*onTabsUpdated moz-extension://9bf05b45-83f3-44a6-b622-56a939284523/background.js:148
 			background.js:352:34
 * reduce the amount of first-install feeds + 'https://www.goal.com/en/feeds/news?fmt=rss&ICID=HP' is dead
+* delete decodeMap_partial from XMLUnknownNamedEntities
 ---

 ## Now
-* delete decodeMap_partial from XMLUnknownNamedEntities
+* since adding lastStatusUpdateTime to TreeFeedsData maybe add the update time to the element title (tooltip) when 'perform feed check on sidebar launch' is off
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---